2498Muskan/LiveSketch/README.md

-🖼️ ✏️ Live Sketch Animation Generator
-What if a computer could sketch a picture exactly like an artist drawing it by hand?

-This project explores how computer vision can transform a simple image into a live sketch animation, where the drawing is recreated step-by-step instead of being generated instantly.

-🎯 Features
-📸 Upload any image
-⚡ Real-time sketch animation
-🔍 Edge detection using Canny algorithm
-🧠 Contour extraction for drawing paths
-✏️ Simulated pencil-style sketching effect
-🎬 Side-by-side live visualization (Original vs Sketch) 🧠 How It Works
-1. Image Input
-The user selects an image using a file picker.

-2. Preprocessing
-The image is resized for faster processing
-Converted to grayscale for better edge detection
-3. Edge Detection
-Canny Edge Detection is applied to find strong boundaries in the image.

-4. Contour Detection
-Contours are extracted from the detected edges.

-These contours represent continuous object boundaries.

-5. Sketch Animation
-A blank canvas is created
-Contour points are drawn one by one
-A moving cursor simulates real pencil drawing

-🛠️ Tech Stack
-Python 🐍
-OpenCV 👁️
-NumPy 🔢
-Tkinter 🖼️
+# 🖼️ LiveSketch – AI-Powered Drawing Animation System

+### 🎯 Project Overview

+LiveSketch is a computer vision application that converts ordinary images into realistic hand-drawn sketch animations.
+Instead of displaying the final sketch instantly, the system reconstructs the drawing process stroke-by-stroke, creating the visual effect of an artist sketching in real time.

+---

+## ✨ Key Features

+🔹 Upload images from local storage

+🔹 Automatic image-to-sketch conversion

+🔹 Real-time drawing animation

+🔹 Dynamic pencil cursor simulation

+🔹 Edge and contour-based sketch generation

+🔹 Side-by-side comparison view

+🔹 Lightweight and fast processing

+🔹 User-friendly graphical interface

+---

+## 🧠 Working Process

+### 1️⃣ Image Acquisition

+The user selects an image through the application interface.

+The system loads and prepares the image for processing.

+---

+### 2️⃣ Image Enhancement

+The uploaded image is:

+* Resized to improve performance
+* Converted to grayscale
+* Smoothed using Gaussian Blur to reduce noise

+This helps generate cleaner sketch outlines.

+---

+### 3️⃣ Edge Extraction

+The application applies Canny Edge Detection to identify important image boundaries.

+These edges form the foundation of the sketch.

+---

+### 4️⃣ Path Generation

+Detected edges are converted into contour paths.

+The contours represent the sequence of strokes required to recreate the image.

+---

+### 5️⃣ Sketch Rendering

+A blank white canvas is created.

+The system gradually draws contour points one after another while displaying a moving pencil cursor.

+This creates a realistic hand-sketching animation effect.

+---

+### 6️⃣ Live Visualization

+The original image and generated sketch are displayed simultaneously.

+Users can observe how the sketch evolves from start to finish.

+---

+## 🚀 Applications

+🎨 Digital Art Creation

+📚 Educational Demonstrations

+🎬 Animation & Content Creation

+🖥️ Computer Vision Learning

+📱 Interactive Media Projects

+🧩 Creative Design Prototyping

+---

+## 🛠️ Technology Stack

+* Python 🐍
+* OpenCV 👁️
+* NumPy 🔢
+* Tkinter 🖼️
+* Computer Vision Techniques 🧠